When determining child support guidelines in the State of Colorado, there are numerous factors taken into consideration.

 - Each parent is responsible for paying their share of the cost, in proportion to their respective incomes, to insure the child.

-- in the process of completing an educational program that is reasonably expected to better that person’s chances of getting a job at the end of the program, finishing in a reasonable amount of time – for example, the judge is more likely to find this exception is met if someone has one semester left before obtaining a bachelor’s degree, rather than if a person just begins a four-year bachelor’s degree program at the time of the hearing.
+For example, the judge is more likely to find this exception is met if someone has one semester left before obtaining a bachelor’s degree, rather than if a person just begins a four-year bachelor’s degree program at the time of the hearing.